Basic MMT and Economic Justice

 If today’s workers wish to save for their retirement more than the government guaranteed pension, they can always use a bank term deposit, or gamble on the share market.
 (But not real estate gambling, which should be banned, since it serves no public purpose.
 Or rather than banning ownership of second homes for speculation, there could be a heavy tax on non-owner occupied real estate, which lowers the necessary tax on owner-occupied housing.)

 The point of a decent society that MMT shows us is possible, is that there should be no need for such gambling.
-The government pension can always be made to afford a decent dignified retirement, provided the government ensures full non-bullsh-t job employment of Kiwis — and this can always be roughly ensured (up to definitions of what counts as a bullsh*t job).
+The government pension can always be made to afford a decent dignified retirement, provided the government ensures full non-bullsh$\ast$t job employment of Kiwis — and this can always be roughly ensured (up to definitions of what counts as a bullsh*t job).

 The Price Story

-We begin with one more axiom:
+We begin with one more axiom, or take it as a definition:

-Monopoly actions: A monopolist always has two options: (a) set the price and let quantity float, or (b) fix the quantity they supply and let the price float.
+Monopoly actions: A monopolist always has two limiting options: (a) set the price and let quantity float, or (b) fix the quantity they supply and let the price float.

 Most monopolists find it convenient (for their customers) to use option (a): to fix the price, and only later adjust the price to control quantity emitted as needed.